 Allie Kwong speaking to the Society in July 2015 on beliefs about life after death

-Details of upcoming talks and other activities are posted here.
+Details of upcoming talks, to which all are welcome, and other activities are posted here.
 After each talk, those attending are invited to a self-paying dinner at the Chiu Chow City restaurant across the square from the Hong Kong History Museum, where discussion can be continued informally.
 For fuller information on the society's activities (including archived abstracts of all talks since 1996) visit the HKAS website.Versions of Candy Yu's presentation on the Manila hostage crisis and Wu Liang's on seafarers can be read on-line in the Hong Kong Anthropologist.
 The PowerPoint presentation of John Whelpton's January 2012 talk on Christianity in Nepalcan be downloaded from the Nepal page on his site.

-Anthropology in Reverse: South Asian Visitors in 19th Century London An anthropological talk by John WHELPTON Friday, 10 February 2017 at 7:00 p.m.
+Finding Alternatives to Urban Living: Hands-on Food Growing in Hong Kong An anthropological talk by Shirley Hao-Tzu HO Friday, 24 March 2017 at 7:00 p.m.
 Hong Kong Museum of History Lecture Hall, Ground Floor, 100 Chatham Road, Tsim Sha Tsui

 Following the talk, you are invited to a self-paying dinner with the speaker.

 Organic and non-GM corn, grown in Hong Kong.